galadrimteam/galacrypt/README.md

 :warning: BEFORE LEAVING THIS PAGE PLEASE CHECK

 - that the input files are in your .gitignore
-- that the `.galacryptkey` is in your .gitignore
+- that the `.galacryptkey` is in your .gitignore (this is done automatically but check anyway we never know :joy:)

 ### Setup for an existing project